Successors of Standard Oil: UTLX, acquired by Berkshire Hathaway

 Originally a competitor to Standard Oil, the Union Tank Car Company (UTLX) later was acquired by Rockefeller's conglomerate and returned to its status as an individual company during the breakup of Standard Oil.
 The company's growth was gradual but it eventually formed a Canadian affiliate, Procor, in 1952.
 It was around this time that UTLX formed and eventually spun off what would later become the credit bureau TransUnion.

-In 1981, UTLX was acquired by Marmon Group, which spun off TransUnion in 2005 to become an independent company.
+In 1981, UTLX was acquired by Marmon Group, a conglomerate controlled by the Pritzker family which spun off TransUnion in 2005 to become an independent company.
 Three years later in 2008, Marmon and UTLX announced it was being acquired by Berkshire Hathaway, which remains the present owner of UTLX and Marmon.

 Chesebrough Manufacturing, acquired by Unilever

-Formed in 1872 and named for founder Robert Chesebrough, the Chesebrough Manufacturing Company was acquired by Standard Oil in 1881 and separated from Standard as one of the 43 successor entities during the 1911 divesture.
+Formed in 1872 and named for founder Robert Chesebrough, the Chesebrough Manufacturing Company was acquired by Standard Oil in 1881 and separated from Standard as one of the 39 successor entities during the 1911 divesture.
 With the split, Chesebrough lost its guaranteed supply of raw materials, and production temporarily halted in 1920; a similar issue halted production during the Second World War.
 The business divested many of its projects through the 1950s and eventually merged with Pond's in 1955.

 In 1987, Unilever acquired Chesebrough for $3.1 billion USD, or $72.50 per share, in an all-cash deal, beating a $66/share offer from American Brands.
 Unilever to this day continues to produce Vaseline.